Calebh101/docs/emails/login.md

 - A session ID.
 This is so only your device, and your email, can use the code we sent you.
 You normally don't need to worry about this, unless you're typing details in manually.
 - A verification code.
 This is the actual code, and only your email will have it.
 This is also normally handled for you, like the session ID.
 - The IP address trying to log you in.
+- The user agent of the device trying to log you in.
+This basically tells you what type of device and what browser they're using.
 - A link.

 ### The Link